A History of the Women’s Bar Association of the State of New York

-Joan Ellenbogen, WBASNY’s driving force, became its first President.
-During her two-year term, Ms. Ellenbogen solidified WBASNY’s position among other State bar associations by representing the Association at joint meetings attended by these other bar associations.
-She strengthened WBASNY’s internal network by continuously contacting the Association’s chapter organizations to obtain consensus on various issues affecting women generally and the Association in particular.
-And in 1981, Ms. Ellenbogen was appointed by the Chief Judge of the Court of Appeals, the Hon.
-Lawrence H. Cooke, to the judicial selection committee for the Court of Appeals.
+Joan Ellenbogen, WBASNY’s driving force, became its first president.
+During her two-year term, Ms. Ellenbogen solidified WBASNY’s position among other state bar associations by representing WBASNY at joint meetings attended by these other bar associations.
+She strengthened WBASNY’s internal network by continuously contacting WBASNY’s chapter organizations to obtain consensus on various issues affecting women generally and WBASNY in particular.
+In 1981, recognizing Ms. Ellenbogen’s accomplishments in promoting women, the Hon.
+Lawrence H. Cooke, Chief Judge of the Court of Appeals, appointed Ms. Ellenbogen to the judicial selection committee for the Court of Appeals.

-WBASNY’s President Marge Karowe conducted a campaign to recruit more local women’s bar chapters into the Association.
-By 1985, WBASNY had grown from its original five chapters to also include the Bronx, Brooklyn, Mid-Hudson, Nassau-Suffolk, Orange-Sullivan, Queens, Rochester, Rockland, and Western New York – a total of fifteen chapters, its current number.
-This expansion was due to Marge Karowe’s organizational skills and efforts.
-The Capital District chapter now became the center for the Association’s legislative outreach.
-WBASNY members Marilyn Menge, Rachel Kretser (WBASNY’s chief liaison with the State legislature throughout the mid 1980’s) and Barbara Billet all had legislative-related jobs.
-They became WBASNY’s intermediaries, communicating with the Association’s Legislative Committee, its Board and the State Legislature.
+WBASNY’s next president, Marjorie E. Karowe, continued WBASNY’s mission by conducting a campaign to recruit more local women’s bar chapters into WBASNY.
+By 1985, due in large part to Ms. Karowe’s organizational skills and efforts, WBASNY had grown from its original five chapters to include the following additional chapters: Bronx, Brooklyn, Mid-Hudson, Nassau-Suffolk, Orange-Sullivan, Queens, Rochester, Rockland and Western New York.
+The Capital District chapter became the center for WBASNY’s legislative outreach.
+WBASNY members Marilyn Menge, Rachel Kretser (WBASNY’s chief liaison with the State legislature throughout the mid-1980s) and Barbara Billet all had legislative-related jobs.
+They became WBASNY’s intermediaries, communicating with WBASNY’s Legislation Committee, its Board and the State Legislature.

 Our goal must be a judiciary where the number of women and minority judges fairly reflects the number of women and minorities in the bar.
 More women and minority judges at all levels of our complex court system will not only contribute to the vital work of our legal system, it will also help eradicate the continuing discrimination against women and minority litigators and litigants.
 The way we can achieve that goal is to develop a system of judicial selection, whether appointive or elective, which is based upon merit rather than political expediency.